jpfulton/azure-personal-network/SETUP_BASIC_NETWORK.md

 # Setup a Basic Personal Network

-Follow the prerequisite steps and installations from the main repository [README](./README.md).
+Follow the prerequisite steps and installation instructions from the main repository [README](./README.md).

-From the root of this repository navigate to the control scripts folder with the command:
+From the root of this repository navigate to the control scripts folder in a terminal with the command:

 ```bash
 cd scripts